 The Role of a Child Life Specialist

-Our child life specialist uses her knowledge of child development to educate, prepare and support children during the adult’s hospital stay.
-Using creative activities and other forms of communication, she seeks to help children understand what is happening and reduce their stress and anxiety.
-She is available to help adult patients answer children’s questions and talk about their condition as well as help children cope with the changes the family is undergoing.
+Our child life specialists use their knowledge of child development to educate, prepare and support children during an adult’s hospital stay.
+Using creative activities and other forms of communication, they seek to help children understand what is happening and reduce their stress and anxiety.
+They are available to help adult patients answer children’s questions and talk about their condition, as well as help children cope with the changes the family is undergoing.

 How a Child Life Specialist Can Help Families

-The child life specialist can help adult patients in many ways, such as:
+Child life specialists can help adult patients in many ways, such as:

 Ways to Help Children Cope